nezaboodka/reactronic/README.md

 computed value having an associated function that is called on-demand to renew the value if it was invalidated.
-Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those state objects and other cached functions (dependencies), which are used during their execution.
+Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those observable objects and other cached functions (dependencies), which are used during their execution.

 ``` tsx